IATA-Cargo/ONE-Record/Documentation_website/docs/API-Security/logistics-objects.md

 !!! note
     This section is under review and it's not approved by COTB

-A logistics object holds a significant amount of information, making a GET request inefficient when the objective is merely to check for updates, as it retrieves the entire payload.
-To enhance efficiency, the HTTP HEAD method is implemented on logistics object endpoints, enabling clients to confirm existence and access key metadata without downloading the full object.
-By providing the same HTTP headers as a GET request but without the response body, HEAD facilitates efficient cache validation and change detection, minimizing unnecessary data transfer and optimizing overall performance.
+A logistics object holds a significant amount of information, making a `GET` request inefficient when the objective is merely to check for updates, as it retrieves the entire payload.
+To enhance efficiency, the `HTTP HEAD` method is implemented on logistics object endpoints, enabling clients to confirm existence and access key metadata without downloading the full object.

-The HTTP HEAD method plays a crucial role in streamlining interactions with logistics objects by allowing clients to verify their presence and obtain metadata without the overhead of transferring the full payload.
-This approach reduces network congestion, enhances performance, and strengthens cache validation by enabling clients to inspect headers like Last-Modified and Latest-Revision to determine if an object has changed.
-With no response body included, HEAD requests execute more quickly and require fewer server resources, making them particularly advantageous for large logistics objects or frequent status verifications.
+The `HTTP HEAD` method plays a crucial role in streamlining interactions with logistics objects by allowing clients to verify their presence and obtain metadata without the overhead of transferring the full payload.
+This approach reduces network congestion, enhances performance, and strengthens cache validation by enabling clients to inspect headers like `Last-Modified` and `Latest-Revision` to determine if an object has changed.
+With no response body included, `HEAD` requests execute more quickly and require fewer server resources, making them particularly advantageous for large logistics objects or frequent status verifications.

 ## Endpoint